Merrie Melodies: Background

 When Harman and Ising left Warner Bros., in 1933, they took with them all rights to the characters they had created.
-Leon Schlesinger had to negotiate with them to keep the rights to the name Merrie Melodies, as well as for the right to use the slogan, So Long Folks, at the end of the cartoons.
+Leon Schlesinger had to negotiate with them to keep the rights to the name Merrie Melodies, as well as for the right to use the slogan, "So Long Folks", at the end of the cartoons.
 In 1934, Schlesinger produced his first color Merrie Melodies shorts, Honeymoon Hotel and Beauty and the Beast, which were produced in two-strip Cinecolor (Disney then had exclusive animation rights to the richer three-strip Technicolor process).
 Their success convinced Schlesinger to produce all future Merrie Melodies shorts in color, using two-strip Technicolor.
-Looney Tunes continued in black and white until 1943.
-In 1936, the cartoons began to end with the slogan "That's all Folks!" which had previously only been used on the Looney Tunes series.
+Looney Tunes continued in black-and-white until 1943.
+In 1934, the cartoons began to end with the slogan "That's all Folks!" which had previously only been used on the Looney Tunes series.
 The old slogan "So Long, Folks!" was completely abandoned at this time.
-The same year, Merrie Melodies began using the bulls-eye opening and closing title sequences (in 1942, Looney Tunes would use the same titles, usually in thicker rings).
-Also by 1936, Disney's exclusivity on the three-color Technicolor process was lifted, allowing Merrie Melodies a full color palette for the first time, hence the use of the blue concentric rings (as a technical test) for the rest of the 1935–36 season and the 1936–37 season.
-The Warner Bros. shield was later that year changed to cyan before definitely changing back to red in 1938.
+The same year, Merrie Melodies began using the "bulls-eye" opening and closing title sequences; beginning in 1942, Looney Tunes used the same titles, usually with thicker rings.
+By 1936, Disney's exclusivity on the three-color Technicolor process ended, allowing Merrie Melodies a full color palette for the first time, hence the use of the blue concentric rings (as a technical test) for the rest of the 1935–36 season and the 1936–37 season.
+The Warner Bros. shield was changed to cyan later that year before definitely changing back to red in 1938.

 Contractually, Merrie Melodies cartoons were obligated to include at least one full chorus from a Warner Bros. song.
 Warner Bros. requested that these songs be performed by name bands whenever possible, but this lasted only through the first few shorts.
-The policy annoyed the animators of Merrie Melodies, since the songs often interrupted the cartoons' momentum and pacing (the 1938 Merrie Melodie A Feud There Was, for example, sarcastically uses the obligatory musical number as a shift in the action, with the lead characters singing the number into a KFWB microphone and ceding the mike to an announcer who reads a commercial).
-By 1939, the animators had been released from this obligation, and the Merrie Melodies shorts came to resemble more closely the black-and-white Looney Tunes series.
-In addition, several new characters were created to (initially) appear exclusively in the Merrie Melodies series, such as Egghead, Elmer Fudd, Inki, Sniffles, and even Warner Bros.' most popular cartoon star, Bugs Bunny.
+The policy annoyed the animators of Merrie Melodies, since the songs often interrupted the cartoons' momentum and pacing.
+The 1938 Merrie Melodie A Feud There Was, for example, sarcastically uses the obligatory musical number as a shift in the action, with the lead characters singing the number into a KFWB microphone and ceding the mike to an announcer who reads a commercial.
+By 1940, the animators had been released from this obligation, and the Merrie Melodies shorts came to resemble more closely the black-and-white Looney Tunes series.
+In addition, several new characters – such as Egghead, Elmer Fudd, Inki, Sniffles, and even Warner Bros.' most popular cartoon star, Bugs Bunny – were created with the initial intention of appearing exclusively in the Merrie Melodies series.